ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/that-autism-in-me.md

 _Please note: what I did was UNSAFE and I was willing to die.
 Human donor sourced FMTs monitored by a doctor is way way better option._

-_I hate that people are dumb enough that I have to actually say this but: I am an untrained professional retard; don't try dog poop at home._
+_I hate that people are dumb enough that I have to actually say this but: **I am an untrained professional retard; don't try dog poop at home.**_

+---

+_Note: Originally posted on [x/twitter](https://x.com/ultimape/status/2002285588331049098) on 2025-12-20 (December 20th 2025)

+_Written with help from [Grok](https://grok.com/share/bGVnYWN5LWNvcHk_fa553ee7-43d0-4229-b4e1-8e39338186b4): I used grok to collate my ideas together from other tweets I've made in the past and create a sort of summary, but this is my own thinking._